 Finally, the EU should set up an intermediary system of rewards upon the achieved interim set of goals.
 The recent visa liberalization in the region serves as a good example for the mechanics of EU ‘soft pressure.’
 Three important lessons could be learned from the visa liberalization process: (1) the EU should motivate state institutions and civil sectors to take part in the reform process; (2) the EU needs to set out an explicit and detailed conditions map; and (3) finally, the EU has to create a comprehensive implementation strategy, with a measurable interim system of goals and rewards, so the domestic actors have a clear, immediate, and rationalist-based motivation to adhere to the rule of law conditionality.

 Dr. Marko Kmezić is lecturer and senior researcher at the Centre for Southeast European Studies at the University of Graz, Austria.
 He has studied law at the Universities of Belgrade (Serbia) and Graz (Austria) and European Integrations and Regionalism at the University of Graz.
 Between 2006 and 2008 he worked at the Belgrade Centre for Human Rights.
-He is the author of “Europeanization by Rule of Law Implementation in the Western Balkans”, and co-editor of “Stagnation and Drift in the Western Balkans”.
+He is the author of “EU Rule of Law Promotion” (Routledge, 2016), and co-editor of “Stagnation and Drift in the Western Balkans” (Peter Lang, 2013).